Simulating frequency splittings and loss in Fabry-P\'erot cavities: Results

-There is also a small offset discrepancy of about $1\times 10^{-3}$ in $\widetilde{f}$.
-To emphasize the accuracy of the simulation, we should compare this to the paraxial Gouy phase, which determines the absolute offset of the $(q,N)$ group, in this case $5\chi_0/\pi \approx 0.7$.
+To emphasize accuracy, this offset discrepancy should be compared to the absolute offset of the $(q,N)$ group, given by the paraxial Gouy phase in this case $5\chi_0/\pi \approx 0.7$.
 Even the offset is thus accurate to $\sim 0.1\%$.